 You get my point.

-You can have all the delicious fillings in the world, from apple streusel to creamy pumpkin pie, but the real ticket to pie heaven is in the crust.
+You can have all the delicious fillings in the world, from dutch apple pie to creamy pumpkin pie, but the real ticket to pie heaven is in the crust.

 I love a light and flaky pie crust that bakes up golden brown.